PROC TTEST for comparing means

 - 95% CL Mean – These are the lower and upper bound of the confidence interval for the mean.

-- 95% CL Std Dev – These are the lower and upper bound of the confidence interval for standard deviation.
+- 95% CL Std Dev – These are the lower and upper bounds of the confidence interval for standard deviation.

-- DF – The degrees of freedom is the number of observations minus 1.
+- DF – The degree of freedom is the number of observations minus 1.

-- Since that the standard error of the mean measure the variability of the sample mean, the smaller the standard error of the mean, the more likely that our sample mean is close to the true population mean.
+- Since the standard error of the mean measures the sample means variability, the smaller the standard error of the mean, the more likely our sample mean is close to the true population mean.

-In the Right graph, is a Q-Q plot that helps you to assess normality of the data.
+In the Right graph is a Q-Q plot that helps you assess the data’s normality.

-The SAS PROC TTEST procedure is used to test for the equality of means for a two-sample (independent group) t-test.
+The SAS PROC TTEST procedure tests the equality of means for a two-sample (independent group) TTest.

-The underlying data for two-sample t-test are random samples and are independent.
-Another assumptions is that the populations are normally distributed with equal variances.
+The underlying data for the two-sample TTest are random samples and are independent.
+Another assumption is that the populations are normally distributed with equal variances.

 proc ttest data=data.grow; class brand; var height; run;

-The first table is same as one sample TTest but informations are for each group and for the difference of mean.
+The first table is the same as one sample TTest, but the information is for each group and the mean difference.

-The pooled estimator of variance is a weighted average of the two sample variances, with more weight given to the larger sample.
+The pooled variance estimator is a weighted average of the two sample variances, with more weight given to the larger sample.

-The second table gives the standard deviations again along with 95% confidence intervals for the means and standard deviations for each group.
+The second table again gives the standard deviations along with 95% confidence intervals for each group’s means and standard deviations.

-The third table gives the results of the two t-test.
-The T-test based on a pooled estimate of the variance has a p-value of 0.0005 while for the Satterthwaite version, p=0.0008.
+The third table gives the results of the two TTests.
+The T-test based on a pooled variance estimate has a p-value of 0.0005, while for the Satterthwaite version, p=0.0008.

-The fourth table gives the resukts of the F-Test for deciding whether the variance can be considered equal.
-The P-value for this test is 0.0388, so at 0.05 signifucance level we would consider that the variance are not equal and it appears that variance of Brand B is larger than that for Brand A.
+The fourth table gives the results of the F-Test for deciding whether the variance can be considered equal.
+The P-value for this test is 0.0388, so at a 0.05 significance level, we would consider that the variance is not equal, and it appears that the variance of Brand B is larger than that for Brand A.

-The graphical representations show histogram, normal curves, kernel density estimators and box plot for both the groups.
-A Q-Q plot is also included in the output which is shown below.
+The graphical representations show both groups’ histograms, normal curves, kernel density estimators, and box plots.
+A Q-Q plot is also included in the output, which is shown below.

 Paired comparisons can be made between many pairs of variables with a single call to PROC TTEST Procedure.

-Variables or lists of variables are separated by an asterisk (*) or a colon (:).
+An asterisk separates variables or lists of variables (*) or a colon (:).
 The * tells SAS to compare each variable on the left with each variable on the right.

-It is important to use same number number of variables on the left and the right when the colon is used.
+It is important to use the same number of variables on the left and the right when the colon is used.